rahilmodi97/Custom-Matrix-Library/Readme.md

-This is a portable linear algebra library defined in the modi-rahil.h file.
+This is a portable linear algebra library defined in the matrix.h file.
 Which takes matrices as input and based on the function selected it can perform transpose or multiplication of matrices.

 # Environment